DeveloperDunne/Space-Quiz/README.md

 ### The wrong answer:

-- However, if you click on the incorrect answer it will change to red and then you will be presented with the correct answer marked in gree.
-The next button to carry on to the next question will also appear..
+- However, if you click on the incorrect answer it will change to red and then you will be presented with the correct answer marked in green.
+The next button to carry on to the next question will also appear.

 ![Wrong answer](./readme-images/incorrect-answer.webp)

 ### End of quiz:

 - Once you have completed the 10 questions of the quiz and clicked next you will be shown your score.
-The message displayed will vary considering on how many answers you got correct.
+The message displayed will vary depending on how many answers you got correct.

 ![End of quiz page](./readme-images/end-game.webp)